LaunchCodeEducation/lchs/src/chapters/local-dev/vscode-intro.rst

 #. **Settings**: Clicking on the gear icon at the bottom of the toolbar brings
    up options for customizing the workspace.
 For example, if you don't like the default theme (dark background with light text), you can change it!
-#. **Extensions**: Install, update, or uninstall extensions for VS Code.
-Click
+#. **Extensions**: We can install, update, or uninstall extensions for VS Code.
-   on the fifth icon from the top to make sure that extensions for Python and HTML/CSS are installed.
+   Click on the fifth icon from the top to make sure that extensions for Python and HTML/CSS are installed.
 If not, follow the instructions in the :ref:`Setting Up VS Code <vscode-extensions>` appendix to add them.

 Add a New File